Internships – New York

 Working directly with senior staff, you will be an integrated member of a dedicated and passionate team.
 By the end of the internship, you will have gained a thorough understanding of the unique roles each member of the Tarisio team plays as well as the business operations of an auction house.

-We are currently hiring an intern for our October 2016 auction.
+We are currently hiring an intern for our Spring auctions.
 This is a paid position in the form of a stipend.

 Tell us why you would be our ideal intern and what you hope to gain most from working with Tarisio along with your resume and what school you are currently enrolled in or recently graduated from.